cfree/hotshot/readme.md

 It's important to note that I have deviated from the book in places that I felt were inefficient or just not structured the way I would.

-Each project will have a README laying out the notes I've taken while completing the chapter.
+Most projects will have a README laying out the notes I've taken while completing the chapter.